Observable sets for Schr\"odinger equations on combinatorial graphs: Acknowledgement

 \section{Acknowledgement}

-We sincerely thank Professors Jingwei Guo, Wen Huang, Shiping Liu and Shunlin Shen for their discussions, and we are also grateful to Chenmin Sun for valuable suggestions and conversations.
+We are grateful to Chenmin Sun for valuable suggestions and conversations.
+We sincerely thank Professors Jingwei Guo, Wen Huang, Shiping Liu and Shunlin Shen for their discussions.
 H.Z. is supported by the National Key R \& D Program of China 2023YFA1010200 and the National Natural Science Foundation of China No. 12431004.
 Z.W. is supported by the National Natural Science Foundation of China No. 12341102.